lucaszischka/FirstOpenViews/README.md

 # Contributing

-BottomSheet welcomes contributions in the form of GitHub issues and pull-requests.
+FirstOpenViews welcomes contributions in the form of GitHub issues and pull-requests.

 # License

-BottomSheet is available under the MIT license.
+FirstOpenViews is available under the MIT license.
 See [the LICENSE file](LICENSE) for more information.

 # Credits

-BottomSheet is a project of [@LucasMucGH](https://github.com/LucasMucGH).
+FirstOpenViews is a project of [@LucasMucGH](https://github.com/LucasMucGH).